Prof. Dr. Barbara Mittler

 On this page:

-Welcome to this website which shall provide you with information on my life (curriculum vitae), works (publications), papers and talks (papers and talks) as well as one of my favourite pastimes (teaching materials).
+Welcome to this website which shall provide you with information on my life (curriculum vitae), works (publications), my research (papers and talks) as well as one of my favourite pastimes (teaching materials).
 I have been a member of this Institute since 1994, first employed through a project sponsored by the German Research Foundation, later (since 1996) as an Assistant Professor, yet later again (since 1999) as an Associate Professor.
 Starting in October 2002, I was on research leave, originally for three years, on a Heisenberg Scholarship by the German Research Foundation.
 During this time, I was affiliated with the Institute of Chinese Studies and the Center for Gender Studies at Marburg University, as well as the Centre d'Etudes de la Chine moderne et contemporaine in Paris.
-Since the summer of 2004, I have been holding the Modern China Chair.
+Since the summer of 2004, I have been holding the Modern China Chair here in Heidelberg.

-I have just completed a rewriting of the history of cultural production during the Great Proletarian Cultural Revolution (1966-1976) in a manuscript entitled A Continuous Revolution: Making Sense of Cultural Revolution Culture.
+Recently, I have completed a rewriting of the history of cultural production during the Great Proletarian Cultural Revolution (1966-1976), in a book entitled A Continuous Revolution: Making Sense of Cultural Revolution Culture.
 It is generally assumed that the Cultural Revolution was nothing but a period of cultural stagnation.
-The 8 so-called model works (yangbanxi)--of which, indeed, there were 18 (cf. list of the 18 yangbanxi)--are taken as paradigmatic for the entirety of Cultural Revolution Culture (cf. my article "To be or not to be" , and Mittler 2003: Cultural Revolution Model Works and the Politics of Modernization in China: an Analysis of Taking Tiger Mountain by Strategy The World of Music.
-Special Issue, Traditional Music and Composition 2003.2: 53-81 ).
+The 8 so-called model works (yangbanxi)--of which, indeed, there were 18 (cf. list of the 18 yangbanxi)--are taken as paradigmatic for the entirety of Cultural Revolution Culture.
 They are condemned as an aberration in terms of cultural development.
 And yet, the comfortable presumption that the Cultural Revolution was simply a distorted and atypical phase of political extremism, distinct from the years before and after that "unfortunate period," is misleading, most certainly as concerns artistic production.
 The yangbanxi are everything else but the product of an iconoclastic, and xenophobic era as which the Cultural Revolution is so often described.
 Instead, they are manifestations of a hybrid taste which calls for the transformation of Chinese tradition according to Western standards, a taste which for a century has led to the creation of a Chinese culture of Western imprint.
 The model works are thus not to be considered the perversion of the Maoist experiment of re-inventing a new, Chinese but revolutionary, culture, instead, they have their rightful place in a long series of attempted syntheses of Western and Chinese heritage.
-It is one of the aims of my book, as well as of an edited volume from a 2001 conference "Rethinking Cultural Revolution Culture" which is in its final stages now, to show that the model works and many of the other cultural products (such as poetry, short stories, novels, posters, songs, music, paintings, film) created accordingly during the Cultural Revolution are indeed much less a deviant than the norm of orthodox cultural production in revolutionary China.
+It is one of the aims of this book, as well as of an edited volume from a 2001 conference "Rethinking Cultural Revolution Culture" which is now, finally, in its final stages and will thus see its light for the 50th anniversary of the beginning of the Cultural Revolution, to show that the model works and many of the other cultural products (such as poetry, short stories, novels, posters, songs, music, paintings, film) created accordingly during the Cultural Revolution are indeed much less a deviant than the norm of orthodox cultural production in revolutionary China.

 See also: All Current Projects